 Ollama (Local)

 The Ollama adapter connects opentine to locally running models via the Ollama HTTP API.
 This gives you zero API costs, full data privacy, and no rate limits.
-It supports tool use but does not support extended thinking.
+It exposes tool schemas and can pass Ollama thinking controls when you supply think= for model families that expose thinking output.

 Prerequisites